Restoring Dignity - Building for Eternity

 When the pastors of Mission Lazarus first met Julio Varela, he was at his lowest point—sick, bedridden, and without options.
 They prayed over him, sharing the Word of God with his family, offering not just comfort, but the promise that he was not alone.
 A week later, when the pastors returned, they expected to find Julio still struggling.
 Instead, they found a miracle.

-A Latrine, a Pastor, and a Transformed Life: Rosalina’s Incredible Journey of Faith
+A Latrine, a Pastor, and a Transformed Life

 In the heart of rural Honduras, in a small village called La Constancia, a mother of two set out on a journey that would change not only her life but the lives of everyone around her.
 Rosalina Estrada, 32, had always lived with the heavy burden of single motherhood after her husband left when their son Esaú was just 4 years old.
 For years, she struggled to provide for her two young children, Yeilin and Esaú, while carrying the weight of her challenges alone.